 To make the Lemon Drizzle: (optional)

-- While the muffins are cooling, mix together powdered sugar and lemon juice to create a lemon drizzle.
+Step 8 – While the muffins are cooling on a cooling rack, mix together powdered sugar and lemon juice in a small bowl to create a lemon glaze.

-Cook time will vary depending on the size of the muffin tin that you use and how full you fill them.
+Note: Cook time will vary depending on the size of the muffin tin that you use and how full you fill it.

 - Starting off with a hotter oven helps the muffins to rise better when they first go in the oven.